cuustard/uni/SCC.141.md

 #### Usability Testing & Metrics

-Usability Testing is often conducted to observe how users interact with the system in real time.
+Usability Testing is often conducted to observe how users interact with the system in real-time.
 Real users are assigned tasks and their performance is measured.
 Things such as completion time, number of errors, and success rate.

-Usability Metrics are key measurements used t oevaluate system usability, focusing on how well and how efficiently userse can complete tasks.
+Usability Metrics are key measurements used to evaluate system usability, focusing on how well and how efficiently users can complete tasks.

-- Effectiveness is measured as the percentage of tasks successfully completed. `(completed tasks / total tasks) * 100`.
+- Effectiveness is measured as the percentage of tasks completed. `(completed tasks / total tasks) * 100`.
 - Efficiency is measured by the time taken for users to complete a task.
-Faster task completion is correlated with a higher efficiency.
+Faster task completion is correlated with higher efficiency.

 ### User Experience